MauKMu/procedural-final-project/README.md

   - The height field at the edges of the terrain has to be somehow "stitched" together, i.e. modified so there are no discontinuities.
   - Collision detection is a bit more complicated than usual, since we have to essentially apply a modulo to the player's position on each frame.
 If we are not careful about **when** we apply the modulo, we may get horribly wrong results from the physics calculations.

+#### Procedural Asset Generation

+- There are two assets in this game that are generated using L-systems: the cacti and the snowmen.
+They each use relatively simple L-systems.
+This keeps their sizes relatively well-bounded so collision detection can be made simpler.
+This also prevents their designs from getting too busy.